Deopham History

 1872-1873 Absence from Deopham

 From April 27th 1872 until May 28th 1873 the Rev. Francis Charles Hingeston-Randolph from Ringmore in Devon was acting as curate, although the burial register for 1870-1871 indicates that the Rev. Hibbert Wanklyn had been out of circulation for a year prior to the Rev. F.C.
 Hingeston-Randolph’s arrival.
-Notes in Ringmore’s list of curates indicate that he had “taken sole charge of the Parish of Deopham, Norfolk”.
+Notes in the parish of Ringmore’s list of curates indicate that he had “taken sole charge of the Parish of Deopham, Norfolk”.

 A newspaper article published during this time gives Hingeston-Randolph’s address as “Deopham Vicarage” so Hibbert Wanklyn must have been elsewhere.